 Teenage pregnancy - While births to those under 20 years of age typically account for only a small proportion of all births, births to teenage mothers can disrupt education and reduce career prospects, potentially resulting in disadvantaged and larger families.
 Early births also accelerate population growth.

-Contraception - We support efforts to provide free or low-cost contraceptive pills and emergency, so-called "morning after" contraception from pharmacies without the need for a prescription, given appropriate professional support, consultation privacy and necessary provider training.
+Contraception - We support efforts to provide women throughout the world with free or low-cost contraceptive pills and emergency, so-called "morning after" contraception from legal pharmacies without the need for a prescription, as long as there is appropriate professional support, complete consultation privacy and all necessary provider training.

 In vitro fertilization - We believe that subsidised in vitro fertilization should be provided only to those who do not already have a healthy child.
 Additionally, many treatment cycles result in multiple births and we support the One at a Time campaign to reduce this.

 Abortion – We believe that the priority must be to reduce the number of unplanned pregnancies through the provision of effective sex and relationship education, and appropriate, accessible and affordable family planning services.
 Safe and legal abortion services should be available as a last resort.

 Sexual orientation – In a crowded world, we must separate the instinctive desire for sex from the consequences of ever more children.
 We support the right of people to have consensual sex with other adults.
 Same sex relationships are still a crime in 76 countries.